jtguggedal/thingy_web_bluetooth/README.md

             - colorInterval (Color sensor update interval in ms).
 Integer in the range 200 ms to 60 000 ms.
             - gasInterval (Gas sensor update interval in seconds).
 Allowed values are 1, 10 and 60 seconds.
             - Object colorSensorCalibration (Configures color sensor LED calibration parameters):
-                - red: Number in the interval 0 - 255
+                - red: Integer in the range 0 to 255
-                - green - Number in the interval 0 - 255
+                - green - Integer in the range 0 to 255
-                - blue - Number in the interval 0 - 255
+                - blue - Integer in the range 0 to 255

 ### Euler orientation
 `thingy.eulerorientation`